-Mindfulness-Based Chronic Pain Management (MBCPM™) is a program developed by Dr. Jackie Gardner-Nix, a physician and chronic pain consultant at St Michael’s Hospital, Toronto, Canada.
-It is based on the famous Mindfulness-Based Stress Reduction Program (MBSR) originated by Jon Kabat-Zinn in the USA several decades ago, and has been developed into a programme more customized to the needs of those dealing with chronic pain, and is just as effective for stress.
-Classes are conducted in meeting rooms at various hospitals/health facilities, in a welcoming and relaxed atmosphere.
+Mindfulness-Based Chronic Pain Management (MBCPM™) is a programme developed in Toronto, Canada by Dr. Jackie Gardner-Nix, a physician and University of Toronto Associate Professor, who has worked as a chronic pain consultant for many years at University of Toronto pain clinics, including at St Michael’s Hospital, Toronto.
+Based on the Mindfulness-Based Stress Reduction Program (MBSR) originated by Jon Kabat-Zinn in the USA several decades ago, it has been developed into a Trauma-Informed and Trauma-Sensitive, researched pain management programme, customized to the needs of those dealing with chronic pain.
+It is also effective for stress management.

 Professional Trainings: NeuroNova Centre (NNC) conducts professional trainings in collaboration with the University of Toronto School of Continuing Studies, on site and online.
 NNC mentors and accredits health care professionals who take the MBCPM™ programme back to their own communities, increasing its accessibility within health care and corporate environments.
 Since 2012 more than 300 health care professionals have attended the NNC professional trainings.

 Patient participants of MBCPM™ courses: Since 2002, over 12,000 patients/clients have participated in the MBCPM™ courses in Ontario, often via telemedicine, help manage their chronic pain conditions.
 Classes are conducted in meeting rooms at hospitals, health facilities and corporations.